 8. Filter Diameter

-In front of the lens will also state something like Ø 49, Ø 55, Ø 72 or so on, it means the filter diameter that can be used on the lens.
-Different lens has different filter diameter, but why it is important here?
+In front of the lens will also state something like Ø 49, Ø 55, Ø 72, etc. It means the filter diameter that could fit onto the lens.
+The different lens has different filter diameter, but why it is essential here?

 When you are more advanced in photography, you will learn to use the filter, such as ND filter, polarized filter, and so on.
-These filters are commonly made in circular and has its own diameter in order to screw on your lens.
-Therefore, you can share your filter among your lenses that have the common filter diameter and it will save you hundreds of dollars.
+These filters are commonly made in circular and have their own diameter to screw on your lens.
+Therefore, you can share your filter among your lenses with the standard filter diameter, and it will save you hundreds of dollars.

-Generally, high-end lenses use the ring-type ultrasonic motor (USM) or some of them call it super sonic motor (SSM) to drive their lenses’ auto-focus system.
-This kind of auto-focus motor provides more quite and faster auto-focus performance than the normal auto-focus motor.
-Lens that equipped with ring-type USM/SSM is more expensive and larger than those using normal auto-focus motor.
+Generally, high-end lenses use the ring-type ultrasonic motor (USM), or some of them call it supersonic motor (SSM), to drive their lenses autofocus system.
+This kind of autofocus motor provides more quiet and faster autofocus than the typical autofocus motor.
+A lens equipped with ring-type USM/SSM is more expensive and larger than those using a standard autofocus motor.

 10. New Lens or Second-Hand

 Once you have identified your “ideal” lens, that’s the time to pay for it.
-Whether to pay a premium for a new glass or save yourself some money on a second-hand lens is depended on your budget.
-Find a trustworthy and reliable retailer to get your lens at a reasonable price.
+Whether to pay a premium for a new glass or save yourself some money on a second-hand lens depends on your budget.
+Find a trustworthy and reliable retailer to buy a lens at a reasonable price.

 A kit zoom lens is enough for our daily shootings.
-If your budget allows and you are persuading higher image quality, always looking for the lens that has larger aperture, constant aperture (for zoom lens), image stabiliser (if possible), and the one that is using ultrasonic motor (USM) for auto-focus.
-It is because the lens that comes with these features is usually more expensive and this also guarantee for better image quality to a certain degree.
+If your budget allows and you are persuading higher image quality, always looking for the lens that has a larger aperture, constant aperture (for a zoom lens), image stabilizer (if possible), and one that uses an ultrasonic motor (USM) for autofocus.
+The lens that comes with these features is usually more expensive, and this also guarantees better image quality to a certain degree.

-A good glass usually cost double or even triple to your camera body, the reason is because camera body will be outdated after few years later but not the lens.
-If you take good care for your lenses, a good piece of glass will last you forever (well, it may not last forever but shall be lasted for few generations of camera body before it spoiled).
-So think carefully, read more professional reviews as well as user reviews from various websites about your favorite lenses, and then try them out yourself if possible.
+A good glass usually costs double or triple to your camera body because the camera body will be outdated after a few years later but not the lens.
+If you take good care of your lenses, a good piece of glass will last you forever (well, it may not last forever but shall last for a few generations of camera body before it is spoiled).
+So think carefully, read more professional reviews and user reviews from various websites about your favorite lenses, and then try them out yourself if possible.

 That’s all for today.
-You are welcome to share your thoughts here about what is important to you before you purchase a lens.
-Thanks for your reading and hope you enjoy it.
+You are welcome to share your thoughts about what is important to you before you buy a lens.
+Thanks for your reading, and I hope you enjoy it.